cronvel/terminal-kit/doc/document-model.md

 <a name="ref.TextBox.appendContent"></a>
 ### .appendContent( content , [dontDraw] )

+* content `string` the text-content to append
+* dontDraw `boolean` if set, don't redraw the widget (default: false, redraw)

 Append text-content at the end of the current content.
-It supports markup if the textBox was instanciated with the `contentHasMarkup` options on.
+It supports markup or ansi if the textBox was instanciated with the `contentHasMarkup` options on.

 <a name="ref.TextBox.prependContent"></a>
 ### .prependContent( content , [dontDraw] )

+* content `string` the text-content to prepend
+* dontDraw `boolean` if set, don't redraw the widget (default: false, redraw)

 Prepend text-content at the begining of the current content.
-It supports markup if the textBox was instanciated with the `contentHasMarkup` options on.
+It supports markup or ansi if the textBox was instanciated with the `contentHasMarkup` options on.